Self-Generated CSAM Content: What You Need to Know

 Together, we are working to make the internet a safer place for children and young people.

-• Report suspected CSAM at hotline.ie – we will asses and decide what action is needed.
+• Report suspected CSAM at hotline.ie– we will assess and decide what action is needed.

 • Talk to young people about the risks of sharing intimate images